 Charter of Human Rights and Responsibilities Act 2006 (Vic)

 Under the Charter of Human Rights and Responsibilities Act 2006 (Vic) (‘Charter’), public authorities (e.g. Victoria Police) are required to consider and act consistently with human rights.
-Victorian courts are required to interpret and apply Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. in accordance with the rights established in the Charter.
+Victorian courts are required to interpret and apply legislation in accordance with the rights established in the Charter.
 A person with a disability who becomes involved in a criminal matter has Charter rights.
-These rights are:

 - Section 8: the right to equality before the law;